fustyles/fuClaw/README.md

 This is a prompt-orchestrated tool-routing system.

-Gemini does NOT use native function-calling APIs.
+LLM does NOT use native function-calling APIs.

 Instead:

-- Gemini emits structured JSON tool_call responses
+- LLM emits structured JSON tool_call responses
 - Local firmware validates all tool calls
 - Invalid JSON is rejected
 - Execution is strictly sequential